Susan Stroman: 2001–present: Established career

-This year, Stroman directed and choreographed the Chichester Festival Theatre revival of Crazy For You, which is also set to transfer to the West End's Gillian Lynne Theatre in 2023.
+Stroman directed and choreographed the Chichester Festival Theatre revival of Crazy for You, which transferred to the West End's Gillian Lynne Theatre in 2023.

+Her next projects include the Broadway musical adaptation of the television series Smash and the play Left on Tenth by Delia Ephron.

 Dance

 In 2004, Stroman was the first woman to choreograph a full-length ballet for New York City Ballet.
 Double Feature, with music by Irving Berlin and Walter Donaldson, is now in the New York City Ballet repertory.

 Stroman had previously worked with New York City Ballet in 1999, when she created Blossom Got Kissed, featuring the music of Duke Ellington, to celebrate the company's 50th Anniversary season.
 She later revisited the piece, choreographing three additional short dances to be performed alongside the original.
 This new expanded ballet entitled For the Love of Duke premiered in May 2011.

 In 1997 she created But Not for Me for the Martha Graham Company, using the music of George Gershwin.

 The world premiere of Take Five…More Or Less with The Pacific Northwest Ballet opened in 2008.
 Stroman combined jazz music by Dave Brubeck and classical pointe work.
 The ballet is now in their repertoire.